Frederick Libby: No. 11 Squadron RFC

 In August 1916, Libby was commissioned and transferred to 11 Squadron.
 Upon arrival there, the first pilots he met were Albert Ball, John Quested, and Ernest Foot.
 In his memoirs, written many years after the event, Libby claims to have conceived a buttstock for the Lewis machine guns used by observers, that was then fabricated overnight by the gunnery sergeant of his unit and widely adopted as a standard fitting.
 Actually, the "ground" Lewis gun came already fitted with such a stock as standard, this being replaced in the standard "air" form of the gun with a spade grip, for "handiness" and to save weight.
 Libby was one of a number of observers, especially those serving in the precarious perch that was the front cockpit of an F.E.2b, who preferred their Lewis guns with the original "rifle style" stock, braced against the shoulder.
 This suited his "marksman-type" shooting style; it also freed up a hand that could be used to hang onto the aircraft, adding stability for more accurate fire, as well as greater safety for the observer.
-In any case there was no need to "design" or "fabricate" a standard Lewis gun spare part!

 Libby claimed five victories while teamed with Captain (later Major) Stephen Price; one of the victories was shared with Lionel Rees.
 He became an ace on 25 August 1916, and by 20 October 1916 he was a double ace as an observer on Royal Aircraft Factory F.E.2s.

 His description of an observer's duties included the following passage about manning the rear gun on an F.E.2):

 On 15 September 1916, Libby was an eyewitness to the first use of tanks in battle while he was on observation duty over the battlefield.
 Two days later Oswald Boelcke and Jasta 2 shot down 11 Squadron's entire C Flight, along with two escorting Airco DH.2 fighters.
 Libby's B Flight was thrown into the resulting breach, but suffered no losses.

 On 28 October 1916, Libby was posted to Home Establishment for pilot training.
 He was granted leave until 1 January 1917.
 His leave was interrupted on 13 December 1916 when he and Captain Price were awarded the Military Cross by King George V at Buckingham Palace.